jmertin/php_haproxy-collector/README.md

 Adding a new HAPRoxy version to be supported through the csv poller, is straight forward.

 1. Find the CSV file definition.
-Best is to look up the "Management Guide [Version]" - and find the CSV section.
+Best is to look up the "**Management Guide [Version]**" - and find the CSV section.
 For example for HAPRoxy 1.7 it would be [Management Guide version 1.7.14](http://cbonte.github.io/haproxy-dconv/1.7/management.html#9.1).
 2. Copy one HAPRoxy definition file **conf/haproxy_1.5.inc** to the wanted version - in this case ->  HAPRoxy 1.7 it would be **conf/haproxy_1.7.inc**
 3. There are 3 arrays that need to be adapted: apmia_send, apmia_des and apmia_type
 In these 3 arrays, the missing field names and associated values need to be completed compared to the values found in the online Management Guide.

 You may want to make a diff between haproxy_1.5.inc and haproxy_1.7.inc to see what needs to be done.